cdwilson/resume/README.md

 ### Build instructions

 This résumé is built using the [moderncv][] class for LaTeX.
+The [pdflatex-makefile][] project is used to typeset the PDF.
 The instructions below assume macOS with MacPorts installed, but it should be simple to modify them for other platforms.

 First, install the [TeX Live][] distribution via MacPorts: